lammps/lammps/doc/src/package.rst

 The *Ngpu* argument sets the number of GPUs per node.
-If *Ngpu* is 0 and no other keywords are specified, GPU or accelerator devices are autoselected.
+If *Ngpu* is 0 and no other keywords are specified, GPU or accelerator devices are auto-selected.
 In this process, all platforms are searched for accelerator devices and GPUs are chosen if available.
 The device with the highest number of compute cores is selected.
 The number of devices is increased to be the number of matching accelerators with the same